Case Study

-As the solo UI designer, I lead the UI design with support from the Art Director and UX Director and UX team to design the style of the UI and create a visual design system.
-Working off the provided UX wireframes, I designed updated flows created by the UX designers and build components and style guides to translate the functional designs into visually aesthetic elements.
+As the Senior UI Designer, I worked closely with the Art Director and UX Director and UX team to design the style of the UI and create a visual design system.
+I take the UX wireframes and flows and create components and style guides to translate the functional designs into visually aesthetic elements.
+By converging the design pillars of Clarity, Aesthetic, Usability, and Delight, I aim to bring the players an immersive UI.

 For a feature rich multiplayer sandbox game with stage editing functions, the biggest challenge is real estate.
 In order for the players to be able to access all aspects of the game easily through the HUD and be able to play at the same time, multiple panels are open at once while also allowing players to view the gameplay happening on stage.
 There is also the unique aspect of having a video avatar embodied by the players that aren’t the characters in the game, in a tabletop roleplaying sort of way.
 In order to fit them all well while being able to allow the players to enjoy the game fully, all panels have to be modular, scalable, and responsive.
 In addition, we were creating an entirely new IP that no one has seen before, the UI needed to be sci-fantasy but feel modern at the same time in order to match the world and characters that we’re creating.